-This percentage is based on two assumptions: 1) a total loss of the chum salmon population between Devil Canyon and Talkeetna; and 2) that this year's salmon spawning data reflects the average size of the run of chum salmon using this portion of river during the last 20 years.
+This percentage is based on

 We will have to wait until spawning areas are studied in 1982 before an assessment can be made of project impacts on pink salmon spawning in the Devil Canyon to Talkeetna River segment.

 Chinook and coho salmon primarily spawn in tributary streams below Devil Canyon.
 These streams should not be directly affected by postproject flows.